soniabrami/toddmotto.github.io/_posts/2013-12-17-stop-toggling-classes-with-js-use-behaviour-driven-dom-manipulation-with-data-states.md

 - JavaScript
 ---

-Using a class to manipulate the DOM is dead (or at least should be).
-Let's not do that anymore, it has many issues, the main one for me is that adding classes to elements to change their state crosses the behaviour and styling paradigm.
-Behaviour is separate to style and as our web becomes more rich with functionality, the behaviour side of things is harder to control.
+Using a class to manipulate the DOM?
+What about this idea.
+Using classes have many issues, the main one for me is that adding classes to elements to change their state crosses the behaviour and styling paradigm.
+Behaviour is separate to style and as our web becomes richer with functionality, the line between styling and state is a challenge, and also at times messy.

 Anything beyond using `:hover` pseudo to style your website components introduces JavaScript, you might add an _open_ class for your menu, a _toggled_ class for your tabs, and so on.
 This is a nice semantic name for our hover event, but the two don't really meet at a real solution for managing our code's behaviour.